 By Mridu Parikh

-So before downloading another app to monitor your work minutes or number of sales calls, try these three simple hacks with everyday technology you’re already using.
+So before downloading another productivity app to monitor your work minutes, or the number of sales calls, try these three simple hacks with everyday technology you’re already using.

 #1: Be an email connoisseur

 Instead leave a detailed message like: “Hey, this is Donna.
-It’s about noon and I have a quick question for you.
+It’s about noon, and I have a quick question for you.
 Do you know the name of the folder of the marketing campaign we wrapped up yesterday, and exactly where I could find that file?
-I’d really appreciate this info. by end of day.
+I’d really appreciate this info by the end of the day.
 You can either email or text it to me at 212-333-2345.
 Thanks!”
 The recipient knows exactly what you need, where to send it and the deadline.